Mathias Sablé-Meyer

 Research

-My work relies on experimental psychology to answer specific questions: are certain shapes processed faster and perceived more accurately than others?
+My PhD work relied on experimental psychology, computational models and neural recordings to answer specific questions: are certain shapes processed faster and perceived more accurately than others?
 Even when matched for low-level perceptual features?
 What characterizes such shapes, and why?
 We’ve run comparative experiments with French adults at a large scale, together with behavioral data from preschoolers, uneducated adults, and neural networks.
 This work is moving toward incorporating neuroscience methodologies to answer new questions: EEG in babies to get even more naive participants, and fMRI & MEG in adults to look for perception-independent representations of geometrical shapes.

 I also have strong interest in the topics below: